 Most of the low flush toilets currently available on the UK market are dual-flush valves (which either use a button-press or sensor system).
 These can save water until the valves become faulty, when, unless rectified, they leak water continually down through the pan.
 It is estimated that in the US about 20% of WCs leak at a rate of 20,000 US gallons per year per WC (76m3/year).

-Siphon flush mechanisms offer a number of advantages over valve flush mechanisms, including:
+Green Building Store would argue that siphon flush mechanisms offer a number of advantages over valve flush mechanisms, including:

 The following resources explore the siphon vs valve flush debate further:

 An article by Ben Webster, Environment Editor at the Times (20/06/17) highlighting water leakages occurring from dual-flush valve flush toilets.
 About 4 per cent of such toilets leak from the cistern with the average leaky valve toilet losing 215 litres a day, according to Waterwise, a not-for-profit body promoting water efficiency.
 Read the full article www.thetimes.co.uk/article/water-efficient-toilets-leak-millions-of-litres-every-day-jvqrnzk20

 Short film by journalist John-Paul Flintoff making the case for siphon flush WCs.